 Some of the first experimental evidence that CoP is formed from the hydrogenation of cholesterol by specific bacterial action in the human gut was published in 1934 (Dam, 1934).
-While CoP is the predominant reduced sterol formed in the human gut, it can also be produced in substantial quantities (mg/g wet fecal mass) by other vertebrates, such as pigs, cows, horses, rabbits, and limited avian species (e.g., chickens) - but not as the dominant sterol (a major distinguishing factor from humans) (Leeming et al., 1996; Shah et al., 2007; Tyagi et al., 2008).
+While CoP is the predominant reduced sterol formed in the human gut, it can also be produced in substantial quantities (mg/g wet fecal mass) by other vertebrates, such as pigs, cows, horses, rabbits, and limited avian species (e.g., chickens) - but usually not as the dominant sterol (a major distinguishing factor from humans) (Leeming et al., 1996; Shah et al., 2007; Tyagi et al., 2008); CoP has been identified, however, as the dominant sterol in swine slurry (Jaffrezic et al., 2011).
+Worth noting is that animal inputs to combined sewers could serve as confounders in the interpretation of ASAP-SCIM data based on CoP.